Lykaksparsz/StarSwap/README.md

 StarSwap can:
 * Swap between a Vanilla/Modded Starbound save.
 * Load and unload installed mods.
 (Currently Steam Workshop only.)
+* Monitor the Steam Workshop for mod updates, and apply them.
-* Ask if you would like to backup your mods.
+* Ask if you would like to backup your mods/saves, without being intrusive.
 * Backup mods and saves on demand.
-* Monitor the Steam Workshop for mod updates, and apply them.

 ## Requirements